ljdursi/ML-for-scientists/index.md

 ---

+## How to do a Little Variable Selection

+There are some filtering steps one can judiciously take to weed out some clearly irrelevant variables:

+* Low variance filtering (`sklearn.feature_selection.VarianceThreshold`).
+If the variable is essentially constant, it can't matter much to any model.
+* Univariate tests (`sklearn.feature_selection.SelectKBest`): for
+supervised learning, **if** your data is sampled densely enough, can do univariate tests on each parameter and remove ones that are sufficiently uncorrelated with label.

+---

 ## How (Maybe, but Hopefully Not) to do Variable Selection

 How have we done model selection in the past?